dahoum/Nursery/README.md

 # Collection

 This is a collection of thoughts and experiences to help me remember and remind me.
 And be useful for others, should they find it so.
-This collection is the guide for the crews in the projects I lead.
+This collection is the guide for the crews in all projects I lead.

 ## Table of Contents